Castagnole

 - 6

 Transfer them to a sheet of paper towels and pass them in sugar while still warm.
-Arrange them in a plate until you finish them all.
-The castagnole are ready to serve!
+Arrange them on a plate until you finish making all the castagnole.
+The result is a delightful treat that brings joy every time it's served.

 Ago's Notes